MetaMask/metamask-module-template/.github/pull_request_template.md

 * What is the current state of things and why does it need to change?
 * What is the solution your changes offer and how does it work?

-Are there any issues, Slack conversations, Zendesk issues, user stories, etc. reviewers should consult to understand this pull request better?
+Are there any issues or other links reviewers should consult to understand this pull request better?
 For instance:

 * Fixes #12345
 * See: #67890